 It has been ten years since the stark horrors of Hurricane Katrina in New Orleans influenced thousands of Southeast Texas residents to flee the oncoming Hurricane Rita just a few weeks later.
 This is a true story, a quiet little reminiscence, of two moms who evacuated together with young sons and learned a little bit about life and friendship along the way.
 Read the story here.

-There was a large gathering for my grandmother’s 90th birthday five years ago, and I wrote a poem at that time to celebrate her life.
-A smaller group of us joined her this year for her 95th, and we read the poem once again.
-Read the poem here, along with its original introduction.
+There was a large gathering for my grandmother’s 90th birthday in 2010, and I wrote a poem at that time to celebrate her life.

 Now You Know

 A short poem honoring my brother’s memory on his 49th birthday.